wiwi1999/danube-pontoon-map/metadata.md

 ## Photos

 Photos are stored in the `pictures/` folder and linked to the corresponding locations through the dataset.
 Example: a photo named `pictures/5.jpg` belongs to the corresponding feature or pontoon location with the matching identifier used in the project.

 ## Limitations

-The dataset may not include every pontoon or recreational facility along the Donauinsel.
-Some information is based on observation or estimation and may change over time.

-Network-based distances are approximate and should be used for orientation only.
+Some information is based on observation or estimation and may change over time.Network-based distances are approximate and should be used for orientation only.
 Shade availability can vary depending on the time of day, season, weather, and surrounding vegetation.

-Users should always follow local signs, safety rules, and official regulations on site.

 ## Authors

-*Pauline Fritz, Lukas Preining, Verena Damiani *Students of the University of Vienna
+* Pauline Fritz, Lukas Preining, Verena Damiani
+* Students of the University of Vienna